 What Does the Bible Say About Forgiving Someone Who Has Harmed You?

-I had read all those Scriptures but still hated my Mother and the man who abused me.
+Even though I knew that verse of Scripture, I still hated my Mother and the man who abused me.
 I was an adult – married with three children and had been a Christian for over five years at that point.
 But I held on to the belief that I was justified in hating them because of the pain they had caused.

 The Bible is really very clear about forgiving others.
-I read those Scriptures but attached my own viewpoint to them.
+Although I’d read that Scripture, I attached my own viewpoint to it.
 I had not sinned.
 Since I did not need forgiveness, I did not have to forgive them!
 I had other areas of sin in my life, but in regard to my childhood and the sexual abuse, I had not sinned so those Scriptures did not apply in this situation.